 Rose Flower History

 Fossil evidence shows that roses have been around for about 35 million years, and have been purposely cultivated in the Middle East, Europe and Asia for the past five thousand years.
 In 1455 there was a war named after the flower, the Wars of the Roses, an English civil war where white roses symbolized the House of York and red roses symbolized House of Lancaster, both of whom were fighting for control of the country.
 The rose became a prized garden commodity during the 17th century and was even considered legal tender.
 Josephine Bonaparte, wife of Napoleon, was also really into the plant and collected many different varieties at her home estate, Château de Malmaison.

-Roses come in many different varieties.
-Although many of us are familiar with the traditional red rose, other hues including white, pink, dark mauve, yellow and varying shades in between, can be just as beautiful.
-All roses feature soft petals that are often doubled (meaning they have multiple sets of petals) and their stems are loaded with thorns.
-There are several different sizes, from tiny tea roses to larger varieties, and they can inhabit your garden as a shrub or as a climbing plant that is trained to scale trellises.
+Roses come in many different varieties, and the characteristics of the rose flower can vary based on those varieties.
+Although many of us are familiar with the traditional red rose, other hues, including white, pink, dark mauve, yellow and varying shades in between, can be just as beautiful.
+Some roses have petals that are bi-color or tri-color.
+Hybrid roses can have various patterns on the petals, including speckles and stripes.

 A single red rose is the classic token of love, but other types of roses have their own way of professing different emotions.
 Pink roses, for example, can signify happiness or a desire to be believed.
-A white rose can symbolize innocence or purity and a yellow rose can signify a loss of love.
-A red rosebud can signify purity and a white rosebud can symbolize girlhood.
+A white rose can symbolize innocence or purity, and a yellow rose can signify a loss of love.
+A red rosebud can signify purity, and a white rosebud can symbolize girlhood.
 By contrast, a bouquet of mature blooms can represent deep gratitude.

 Monica Beyer freelance writer whose work has appeared in SheKnows, GOOD Magazine, Good Housekeeping, and others.